hyt-hz/pyslog/README.md

 Though there are still some limitations:

 1. Not able to parse gzipped log file
-2. works only for log in the format mentioned above
+2. Works only for log in the format mentioned above
-3. it will ignore logs like "last message repeated x times"
+3. It will ignore logs like "last message repeated x times"
+4. Since syslog does not keep track of the year, in order to utilize the time range filter, keep less then one year's log